 Eros was a gift to Mother Theresa but there’s no indication of when, where, or by whom.

-China received a Windflower but the colorway and occasion are unknown.
+China received a Windflower at some point but the colorway and occasion are unknown.

 In an odd turn of events, Sacajawea was a gift to the Prince and Princess of Wales in 1981 to celebrate the birth of Prince William, but not from the USA; we sent a child-sized mahogany reproduction of a Chippendale chair, made by a North Carolina furniture company.
 But the Cybis present caused a bit of a stir in the Canadian Parliament when House member Howard Crosby of Halifax questioned Secretary of State Serge Joyal about the it: